Guns N’ Roses were in turmoil in 1995.

 “I was really pulling for them when I saw that on the news.
 However, it’s something that you could see coming, unfortunately.”

-He finally gets out there after all these years, and he’s only got two options.
-Either prove us all wrong, or screw it up.
+“It’s a mess, simple as that, and it’s sort of par for course with Axl.
+He finally gets out there after all these years, and he only has two options; either prove us all wrong, or screw it up.
 He screwed it up.”

+Spin Magazine: “There was a sense that the entire existence of Guns N’ Roses hung in the balance on December 5th, 2002.
 After their no-show in Vancouver, a poor performance here at the famous Madison Square Garden would surely spell doom.
 They absolutely rocked the joint, and to everybody’s surprise, they even went onstage early!
 Against seemingly unfathomable odds, the reinvented Guns N’ Roses were remarkably fucking awesome.”

 “I was in the hotel with Buckethead when we heard Axl wasn’t coming.